White Cubans: Settlement

+Many European Jews have also immigrated there, with some of them being Sephardic.

-In 1899 the Spanish-born represented 74.9% of the total foreign-born population.
+In 1899 those born in Spain represented 129,240 or 74.9% of the total foreign-born population.

 1900 - present

 The first decades of the twentieth century immigration policies supported the migration of entire families.
 Between 1902 and 1907, nearly 128,000 Spaniards entered Cuba, and officially in 1906, Cuba created its immigration law that funded white migrants.